← Benchmarks

 GPU Performance Per Dollar

 Every GPU in our database ranked by benchmark score divided by price.
 Filter by brand and resolution — the chart updates instantly.
-Prices from live retailer data.
+Prices updated at least once every 24 hours.

 How the Performance-Per-Dollar Score Is Calculated